atlassian-labs/react-resource-router/docs/api/hooks.md

 Where `-prev-` indicates the field will remain unchanged from any previous state, possibly the inital state.

-It is important to note that the timeout state is essentially a hung loading state, with the difference that `promise = null` and `error != null`.
+It is important to note
+* The timeout state is essentially a hung loading state, with the difference that `promise = null` and `error != null`.
 Developers should give priority to `loading` when deciding between loading or error states for their components.
 Promises/errors should only ever be thrown on the client.
+* The `promise` reflects the last operation, either async or explicit update.
+Update will clear `error`, set `data`.
+It will also set a `promise` consistent with that `data` so long as no async is `loading`.
+When `loading` the `promise` will always reflect the future `data` or `error` from the pending async.

 Additionaly `useResource` accepts additional arguments to customise behaviour, like `routerContext`.
 Check out [this section](../resources/usage.md) for more details on how to use the `useResource` hook.